If you’re curious about Vessi shoes, check out my candid Vessi shoes review to find out if they’re worth it.

 Vessi periodically has seasonal sales for both Black Friday and Labor Day.
 In 2021, their Black Friday sale offered up to 30% off sitewide and a free $25 gift certificate for every $110 spent.

-As with many companies, finding a Vessi shoes coupon online is also possible if you search for a discount code on Google.
+As with many companies, finding a Vessi coupon online is also possible if you search for a discount code on Google.

-Where to Buy Vessi Shoes
+Where to Buy Vessis

-Vessi sneakers are only available from their website.
+Vessi sneakers are only available from their website

-FAQs About Vessi Shoes
+FAQs About Vessi Waterproof Sneakers

-Where are Vessi shoes made?
+Where are Vessis made?

 Vessi’s headquarters are in Vancouver, but their factory is in Taiwan.

-Do you wear socks with Vessi shoes?
+Do you wear socks with Vessi sneakers?

-According to their FAQs, socks are optional but they recommend wearing them.
+According to their FAQs, socks are optional, but they recommend wearing them.

-Are Vessi shoes really waterproof?
+Are Vessi waterproof sneakers really waterproof?

 Yes, as long as the water isn’t deep enough to go over the tops of the ankle openings, Vessis are highly waterproof sneakers.

-Are Vessi shoes breathable?
+Are Vessis breathable?

 If you’re comparing them to rubber rain boots, these sneakers will keep your feet dry but with slightly more ventilation.
 Compared to most other casual shoes, they’re not very airy.

-Are Vessi shoes washable?
+Are Vessi waterproof shoes washable?

-Are Vessi shoes slip-resistant?
+Are Vessi sneakers slip-resistant?

-Vessi Everyday Shoes have a four-way tread with a herringbone pattern that makes them slip-resistant.
+Vessi’s Everyday Shoes have a four-way tread with a herringbone pattern that makes them slip-resistant.

-How long do Vessi take to ship?
+How long does Vessi take to ship?

 In North America, you can expect Vessis to arrive within 2-9 business days after leaving the warehouse.
 In my case, they arrived about a week after placing the order.

-Do Vessi shoes make your feet stink?
+Do Vessis make your feet stink?

 The combination of how much they make your feet sweat and how long they take to dry leads to a slightly funkier atmosphere.

-Vessi Everyday Shoes have an antibacterial insole, but the truth is that I’ve noticed more odor coming from the Vessi Shoe than from my average sneaker.
+Vessi’s Everyday Shoes have an antibacterial insole, but the truth is that I’ve noticed more odor coming from the Vessi Shoe than from my average sneaker.

-Are Vessi shoes good for standing all day?
+Are Vessis good for standing all day?

-The Vessi Everyday Sneakers have good support and stability–they’re ideal shoes for being on your feet for extended periods.
+The Everyday Sneakers have good support and stability–they’re ideal shoes for being on your feet for extended periods.

-Vessi Everyday Sneakers are pretty good for walking and easy hikes.
+Vessi’s Everyday Sneakers are pretty good for walking and easy hikes.
 There are no Vessi running shoes, although the Everday Shoes would work fine for a light jog.

-Can you wear Vessi shoes in winter?
+Can you wear Vessi’s in winter?

 Depending on what climate you live in, winter can mean many different things.

-I wouldn’t wear my Vessi Everyday shoes in a blizzard or for walking around in deep snow.
+I wouldn’t wear my Everyday shoes in a blizzard or for walking around in deep snow.
 Even though they’re waterproof shoes, they only reach up to your ankle.

 But during winter in NYC, when there’s packed snow on the ground and slushy puddles at the crosswalks, I think Vessi Everday Shoes would be a solid choice.